 I am a "Scatterling of Africa”.
-Forever inspired by my birthplace Africa, I have in the last decades called several places home.
+Forever inspired by my birthplace South Africa, I have in the last decades called several places home.
+After many years in Australia, I now live with my family in Hong Kong.
 I have a great affinity with the Zebra, who is as an animal spirit, considered “a nomad, always on a quest”.
-The zebra’s stripes are also a metaphor for my identity, because in reality they are never as simple as black and white but always nuanced in shape, and tone.
+The zebra’s stripes are also a metaphor for my identity, which in reality are never as simple as black and white but always nuanced in shape and tone.

 The medium of watercolour celebrates so much of what I value about life.
 I love its fluid, organic nature and how the medium celebrates simplicity.
 It can be unpredictable and invite serendipity.
 I have learned to embrace the imperfections on and off the paper.
 Like life, watercolour does unexpected things that cannot be changed or covered up but can be cultivated.
 Yet paradoxically, producing a spontaneous painting involves slow and painstaking deliberations, with the smaller marks and intricacies of the painting taking time and careful consideration.
 Much like life itself.